 Finally, in activities with increasing returns of scale, such as gas infrastructures, if the price set is equal to the marginal cost, the regulated company will not recover all of its costs.
 This situation would force to implement tariff adjustments to allow the recovery of non-marginal costs of the system.
-These adjustments should be made not to distort the decisions of users because the increases in demand do not involve significant additional investments.
+These adjustments should be made not to distort the decisions of users investments.
 From this perspective, the use of long-term marginal cost may not be the best alternative for the determination of the regulated price, also taking into consideration the complexity that would be involved in calculating it.

-4 From an economic perspective, if the existence of market competence is not feasible, the alternative is to set a regulated price that, if possible, achieves a minimum efficiency loss in relation to what would have been obtain in a perfectly competitive market.
+6 From an economic perspective, if the existence of market competence is not feasible, the alternative is to set a regulated price that, if possible, achieves a minimum efficiency loss in relation to what would have been obtain in a perfectly competitive market.
 The solution to achieve a similar result to the obtained in perfect competition is to set a price equal to the marginal cost.